flutter/samples/add_to_app/README.md

     * On Android, the Kotlin app already uses GSON and OkHttp for networking and references the Google Books API as a data source.
 These same libraries underpin the data fetched and shown in the Flutter screen.
-* The Flutter book detail page uses
+    * iOS TODO.

-* The Flutter module is built along with the app when the app is built.
+* The platform application interfaces with the Flutter book details page using idiomatic platform API conventions rather than Flutter conventions.
-* The Flutter engine is warmed up at app launch.
+    * On Android, the Flutter activity receives the book to show via activity intent and returns the edited book by setting the result intent on the activity.
+No Flutter concepts are leaked into the consumer activity.
-* The Flutter view is presented with a full-screen Activity or UIViewController.
+    * iOS TODO.
-* The Flutter view is a navigational leaf node; it does not launch any new, native Activities or UIViewControllers in response to user actions.
+*

 If you are new to Flutter's add-to-app APIs, these projects are a great place to begin learning how to use them.